 - The Jeremiah Project: for young people who have an interest in worship leadership as well as a hunger to explore God’s call on their lives.
 Seventh and eighth graders who have previously attended a Montreat Middle School Conference may apply to be part of a special small group that prepares for worship leadership, participates in keynote and discusses vocation.
-More information and application will be available at a later date.
+Apply Online!

 - Work Crew: High-school aged youth are invited to assist the planning team behind the scenes.
 Download the work crew application now!

 - Variety Show: A form will be available in the back home packet that you receive 60 days prior to your conference.
 Groups may want to prepare an act in advance, but be warned that acts will be vetted on site and we will only be able to include a certain number of acts.

 - Montreat Planning Team: Be part of the planning team for a future Montreat Middle School Conference!

 - What: Conference Registration

 - Who: Only one adult is needed to complete registration; youth are asked not to come through registration space.

 - Covenant Form (IN ALPHABETICAL ORDER): Bring one copy of each participant’s signed covenant.
 See below (More info in the back home packet and at myMontreat.org.)